Run GPT‑OSS‑120B on Strix Halo (Ubuntu 25.04) — 40 tok/s, no containers

 Head to wherever you want to store your lemonade project.

-cd ~/src/lemonade #replace with your own project location uv init uv venv uv python pin 3.13 uv add torch --index https://download.pytorch.org/whl/rocm6.4 uv sync uv pip install lemonade-sdk[dev] # try uv add lemonade-sdk[dev] first
+cd ~/src/lemonade #replace with your own project location uv init uv venv uv python pin 3.13 uv add torch --index https://download.pytorch.org/whl/rocm6.4 uv sync uv add lemonade-sdk[dev]

-Lemonade on Strix Halo does not require Torch for GGUF+ROCm, but it is useful.
+Lemonade on Strix Halo does not require Torch for GGUF+ROCm, but it is useful for other LLM related tools.
 Pinning the ROCm wheel extras index in your pyproject.toml helps resolve some dependency extras cleanly when you pull lemonade-sdk.
-This also avoids about 1GB of extra nvidia tools and libraries.
-Using pip install also works around not guarding against windows-only dependencies.
-This issue, which produces the error below, will be fixed soon, allowing the use of uv add.
-The uv resolver is much stricter that pip, which just does what it is told.
+This also avoids installing about 1GB of extra nvidia tools and libraries that will never be used with an AMD GPU.

 Running in screen allows you to start Lemonade and leave it running in the background.
 You can then close your terminal window.
 I picked a reasonable context size, which is configurable.
 I also set the host so that Lemonade listens on all interfaces, not just localhost.
 This system is on a private network.
 Do not port forward or put this system on a public IP in this configuration, please.